aonz/amplify-datastore-demo/README.md

 5. Deploy the backend on AWS.
 ```
+yarn amplify-push
+# Will take about 5 mins.
+# While waiting, lookt at the code.

 # Uncomment 3 lines below in src/App.js
 # // import Amplify from '@aws-amplify/core';
 # // import awsConfig from './aws-exports';
 # // Amplify.configure(awsConfig);

-yarn amplify-push
-# About 5 mins

 git add -A
 git commit -a -m 'Deploy the backend on AWS.'

 # Test the version with the backend on AWS.
+# - Sync multiple clients.
+# - Online/Offline feature.
 ```

 6. Deploy the frontend on AWS.